 A generic approach to resume writing is a common mistake to avoid.
 Each job application is unique, and your resume should reflect that.
 By browsing through various professional resume templates and examples, you can gain insights on how to tailor your resume for each specific job application, including crafting a compelling resume summary.
 Utilizing a resume template can provide a solid foundation to build upon and customize for your unique needs.

 Tailoring your resume for each job application enables you to emphasize the specific skills and experiences that align you perfectly with the role.
+Check out our related article for a software engineering resume.

 What is the role of psychometric testing on a resume?